 Today, I’m going to delve into how you can add the date to a WordPress website.
 It’s a small addition that may improve how visitors view the content.

-Method #1: Using a Specific Theme
+Method 1: Using a Specific Theme

 These are the controls for your theme.
 Some will have more options available than others.
-It will be in this section where you will look for a control that reads, “Show Date.”
+It will be in this section where you will look for an option that reads, “Show Date.”
 Of course, this may be different depending on the theme you are using.

-NOTE: Start by checking in the “Header Options” if your theme supports this feature.
+Start by checking in the “Header Options” if your theme supports this feature.
 Usually, date controls are in this area.